Scott Hamilton (figure skater): Skating career

-Figure skating writer and historian Ellyn Kestnbaum, in her critique of male figure skating, called the costumes Hamilton wore during the 1984 Olympics an attempt to mitigate the "erotic affect" of the one-piece, Disco-influenced outfits popular with many male skaters at the time.
+Figure skating writer and historian Ellyn Kestnbaum, in her critique of male figure skating, called the costumes Hamilton wore during the 1984 Olympics an attempt to mitigate the "erotic affect" of the one-piece, disco-influenced outfits popular with many male skaters at the time.
 She described Hamilton's costumes as "simple stretch suits in one color ornamated only by a simple geometic shape in a contasting color", which resembled a warm-up or speed skating suit that emphasized the "acceptable male sport aspect" of figure skating.

 After turning professional, Hamilton toured with the Ice Capades for two years, and then created "Scott Hamilton's American Tour," which later was renamed Stars on Ice.
 He co-founded, co-produced and performed in Stars on Ice for 15 years before retiring from the tour in 2001 (though he still returns for occasional guest performances).

-As a professional, Hamilton often performed his signature backflip, a movement that, until 2024, was sanctioned by the International Skating Union (ISU), the organization that governs figure skating.
+As a professional, Hamilton often performed his signature backflip, a movement that, until 2024, was prohibited by the International Skating Union (ISU), the organization that governs figure skating.
 Kestnbaum states that it was "an acknowledgement of the illegality of the move" to the ISU.

 He has been awarded numerous skating honors, including being the first solo male figure skater to be awarded the Jacques Favart Award (in 1988).
 In 1990 he was inducted into the United States Olympic Hall of Fame.

 Career in media

 Broadcasting career

 Hamilton was a skating commentator for CBS television for many years, beginning in 1985.
-He has also worked for NBC television.
+He has also worked for NBC television as an Olympic figure skating analyst from 2002-2018.
 In 2006 he was the host of the FOX television program Skating with Celebrities.
 He currently serves on the board of directors for Special Olympics International.

 Television appearances

 Hamilton voiced the dog dancing commentator on the King of the Hill episode "Dances with Dogs".
 He was also seen in the 2008 The Fairly OddParents episode "The Fairy Oddlympics" as Timmy Turner's co-host.

 He appeared on the August 26, 2008 episode of Wanna Bet?, where he finished 2nd, losing to Bill Engvall.
 In 2009, he appeared in the second season of Celebrity Apprentice.

 He made a small appearance on Roseanne as himself, participating in a mock linoleum skating competition credit sequence.
 He also made a brief appearance in the film Blades of Glory.

 On March 8, 2010, Scott Hamilton: Return to the Ice premiered on the Bio Channel.
-The two-hour television special chronicled Hamilton's return to skating after battling cancer.
+The two-hour television special chronicled Hamilton's return to skating after suffering from cancer.

 Book authorship

-In 1999, Hamilton wrote the book Landing It, in which he talks about his life on & off the ice.
+In 1999, Hamilton wrote the book Landing It, in which he talks about his life on and off the ice.
 In 2009, Hamilton wrote the book The Great Eight, which shared the secrets to his happiness and how he overcame numerous challenges and disappointments throughout his life.
 In 2018, he wrote the book Finish First: Winning Changes Everything (publisher: Thomas Nelson), about the value of competition.